mk2/SeqKa/README.md

     function(el, resolve, reject) {
         // do anything...
         ...
-        // if you got accepting result, just call resolve with the result. resolve(result);
+        // if you got acceptable result, just call the resolve with the result. resolve(result);
-        // if not, just call reject.
+        // if not, just call the reject. reject(err);
-        reject(err);
     }
 );